Pike Place Market in Seattle

 • Pine Market

-A famous market and a must-see, no matter the length of your trip.
-It is the most visited landmark in the city (impressive for a market, right?) and a fabulous place for foodies to indulge in tasty grub.
-Sleuth out the rosy entrance to hidden local favorite the Pink Door, which serves up deliciously fresh Italian grub.
+A famous market and a must-see no matter the length of your trip, this is the most visited landmark in the city (impressive for a market, right?) and a fabulous place for foodies to indulge in tasty grub.
+Sleuth out the rosy entrance to hidden local favorite the Pink Door, which serves deliciously fresh Italian grub.
 Other great options for sit-down lunch include Pike Place Chowder—serving some of the best clam chowders this side of Boston—and Lowell’s, where you can tick the Seattle Joe Scramble (sausage, spinach, and mushrooms) off of your gastronomical bucket list.
-Skip over to the other side, and you can discover another of Pike Place's secret foodie havens The Crumpet Shop, though they have been known to sell out by lunchtime.
+Skip over to the other side and you can discover another of Pike Place’s secret foodie havens, the Crumpet Shop—though they have been known to sell out by lunchtime.
+(Since March 2025, you can also find them at their Edmonds location, in the waterside suburb north of the city.)

 Advertising